mosra/m.css/pelican-plugins/m/test/code/page.rst

         return 1;
     }

-Inline code is here: :cpp:`constexpr`
+Inline code is here: :cpp:`constexpr`.
+Code without a language should be rendered as plain monospace text: :code:`code`.

 .. include:: console.ansi
     :code: ansi